 Nothing is worse than sitting on a hard, uncomfortable chair.
 Look for a chair that offers ample padding in the seat and the back.
 This will help ensure you remain comfortable even when sitting for extended periods of time.

 A chair with armrest will help prevent wrist injuries.
-One of the leading causes of injury, carpal tunnel syndrome, is often cause by improper alignment of the elbows and wrists.
-Finding a chair with armrests will help support these injury prone areas.
+One of the leading causes of injury, carpal tunnel syndrome, is often caused by improper alignment of the elbows and wrists.
+Finding a chair with armrests will help support these injury-prone areas.

 Finding the best features in an office chair will help prevent back, neck and shoulder pain.
-Additionally, an ergonomic, comfortable chair can increase productivity and protect against injury, such as carpel tunnel syndrome and spinal disc injury.
+Additionally, an ergonomic, comfortable chair can increase productivity and protect against injuries, such as carpal tunnel syndrome and spinal disc injury.
 Use the information from this article to find a chair that supports the body and provides comfort.

 What is the maximum load capacity of the chair?
 Depending on your weight, it’s important that your chair is able to support your entire body without falling apart.
 For heavier people, it’s optimal to check out chairs in person to ensure the chair feels stable and massive enough for support.

-Lastly, a good chair will last you for several years.
-You can find an office chair that has additional perks such as an armrest or even a built in massager that sends out vibrations.
+Lastly, the best office chair for long hours will last for several years.
+You can find an office chair that has additional perks such as an armrest or even a built-in massager that sends out vibrations.
 Though you can purchase chairs online, it’s best to test them out in person.

-How to Get a Chair for an Office Worker that Sits for Extended Periods
+How to Buy Chairs for Office Workers Who Sit for Extended Periods

 Anyone who works for about more than eight hours a day at a desk in a chair can experience health problems over time.
 Besides having back pain, staying in a chair for too long in the wrong position can pose a risk for cardiovascular disease.
 Before you buy a chair for your home office or before you buy several chairs for a team of workers, you need to know what to look for in that chair so that it provides the best ergonomic support possible.

 Look for chairs that have all the correct adjustments to help promote good seated posture.
 These can include adjustments for the chair’s height.
-A person should sit with both feet touching the floor, otherwise it creates a strain on the lower back for them.
-Also, there should be a way to adjust the seat back to provide a comfortable means of supporting the lower back.
-This can also help transfer body weight off the floor and against the backrest of the best office chair for long hours.
+A person should sit with both feet touching the floor.
+Otherwise, it creates a strain on the lower back for them.
+Also, there should be a way to adjust the back to provide a comfortable means of supporting the lower back.
+This can also help transfer bodyweight off the floor and against the backrest of the best office chair for long hours.

 Make sure there are armrests that offer a way to adjust them up or down to meet a person’s comfort level.
 To test these levels, you can have the worker sit in the chair as you help him or her adjust the back, the height and the height of the arms for a perfect fit.